harrisoff/move-assets-webpack-plugin/README.md

 Move the output files to other directories after the build.

-Technically speaking, this plugin modifies the asset's path in the compiling process, so that the files are written to the target directory, rather than moved after the build.
+Technically, this plugin modifies the asset's path while compiling, so the files are directly written to the target directory, rather than moved after the build.

 If the output looks like this: